-Additionally, in many areas the proposals are descriptive in nature and do not constitute conceptually-based guidance.
+Additionally, in many areas the new proposals appear to be more descriptive rather than conceptually-based guidance.
 Thus, we are concerned that a Conceptual Framework based on the Exposure Draft would not be of great assistance on key questions for developing or revising accounting guidance in particular IFRSs.

 As we have highlighted in our comments on the Discussion Paper, one key benefit of having a Conceptual Framework would be to achieve more consistency across Standards.
 In this context we are not convinced that the proposals will be of great help.
 For example, listing potential factors that could influence decisions about recognition and measurement are too vague.
-We would have expected from a revised Conceptual Framework that it provides more rigour as to how these factors should be applied by the IASB in the standard-setting process.
-Similarly, we think it is unhelpful to illustrate potential outcome alternatives without providing any conceptual justification or further description of circumstances as to when one alternative would be more or less appropriate compared to other alternatives listed.
+We expect that the Conceptual Framework provide more rigorous guidance how those factors should be applied by the IASB in the standard-setting process.
+Similarly, we think it is unhelpful to illustrate potential outcome alternatives without providing any conceptual justification and further description of circumstances when one alternative would be more or less appropriate compared to other listed alternatives.